AayushiSharma2005/EXPLORING-LLM-FOR-COMPUTER-VISION-TASK/README.md

 ## 🎯 Goal of This Project

-To explore how domain-specific tweaks (like prompt tuning or combined models) can improve generalization of CLIP models across different image domains in PACS.
+To explore how domain-specific tweaks like soft prompts, GRL, Mixup, and large margin loss improve CLIP model generalization across unseen domains in PACS using backbones like ResNet18 and ViT-B/16.